christopherdurr/booknotes/toolsoftitans.md

 *59 Seconds: Change Your Life in Under a Minute*

 If you are training for strength, you want to try and avoid the burn altogether.
 The burn is your enemy

+**The Basic Technique**: Deadlift to your knees and then drop the bar.
+I used a “sumo-style” stance, but conventional is fine.
+**Format**: 2 to 3 sets of 2 to 3 reps each, each set followed by plyometrics (e.g., sprinting 10 to 20 meters, 6 to 8 box jumps, etc.), then at least 5 minutes of rest.
+**Frequency**: Dothis twice weekly, on Mondays and Fridays.
+The total “time under tension” during sets is less than 5 minutes per week.

+Microdose of ibogaine hydrochloride twice weekly, on Mondays and Fridays

+Higher-dose ayahuasca once every 3 to 6 months for 2 consecutive nights

+* *400 mcg* is where you have a transcendental or mystical experience.
+At this dose or higher, it is critical to have qualified supervision in the form of a guide.
+* *200 mcg* can be used for psychotherapy, self-exploration, deep inner work, and healing.
+* *100 mcg* is useful for creative problem solving with non-personal matters

+When you get the message you need, you shouldn’t keep asking (i.e., having more experiences), at least until you’ve done some homework assignments, or used the clarity gained to make meaningful changes.